JediRhymeTrix/PlexNFSWatchdog/README.md

 ## :dizzy: Contributing

-If you are interested in contributing, please refer to [Contributing Guidelines](.github/CONTRIBUTING.md) for more information and take a look at open issues.
-Ask any questions you may have and you will be provided guidance on how to get started.

-Thank you for considering contributing.
+If you are interested in contributing, please refer to [Contributing Guidelines](.github/CONTRIBUTING.md) for more information and check open issues.
+Feel free to ask any questions or propose ideas.
+Thank you for considering a contribution!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>